Presidents Session

 A world-renowned scientist, Professor Bishop made an outstanding contribution to the understanding of the impact of genetics on infectious diseases in farm animals.
 After he obtained a degree in agricultural science from the Lincoln College at the University of Canterbury, New Zealand, in 1981, he studied for a PhD in genetics at the University of Edinburgh.
 After periods working at the Technical University of Munich and for the Livestock Improvement Corporation of the New Zealand Dairy Board, he took up a position at the Roslin Institute in 1988, where he built up a major research group with an international reputation.
 His primary research interests revolved around the genetic control of resistance to infectious disease in livestock, studying impacts from the gene to the population.
 Steve’s work had a major influence worldwide on how animal scientists and farmers approach breeding for nematode and infective disease resistance.
 Steve was a member of BSAS from 1993 to 2015.

-The Steve Bishop Collaboration for Innovation Early Career Award supported by Innovate UK.
+The Steve Bishop Collaboration for Innovation Early Career Award is sponsored by Innovate UK Business Connect.

 INTRODUCTION